 The purpose of Chi Alpha is to be a community of passionate Christian college students at Columbia College.
 We strive to dedicate ourselves to telling the campus about the love and life-changing power of Jesus Christ.
 We believe that reaching and making disciples will result in positive world change.

 This group's purpose as an MSTA (Missouri State Teachers Association) chapter at Columbia College main campus is to promote professional ideals and purposes by establishing a group of like-minded students with the same basic goals to become professional educators, and to facilitate these goals by providing a structure through the MSTA organization with opportunities in personal and professional growth, community service, and leadership training.

 The mission of the CCSV is to organize student veterans and other students so they can have a positive impact on their fellow members, the college and the community.

 Contact email: email@example.com

-The purpose of CAST is to provide support and assistance through volunteer efforts to organizations and agencies in the Columbia community.
+The purpose of Circle K is to provide support and assistance through volunteer efforts to organization/agencies in the Columbia community.